We are going to take a look into parabens and their link to breast cancer.

 To give you a bit of background knowledge on parabens; Parabens are preservatives found in cosmetics and personal care products, and occasionally in certain processed foods.
 Many of us are exposed to parabens on a regular basis.
 Parabens have been measured in breast tissue, breast milk and placental tissue.
 High concentrations of parabens have been known to share similar actions of oestrogen.
 Oestrogen is associated with increased breast cancer risk.
 Parabens are synthetically produced compounds used as preservatives to prolong the shelf life of products.
 They are often found in cosmetics and personal care products such as shampoos, conditioners, deodorants, makeup, lotions, skin cleansing products and mouthwash.

 Breast Cancer UK states; “it is important to take precautionary measures to protect ourselves and our families, including reducing our exposures to oestrogen mimics, where possible”.

-With this in mind, the team here at dandi patch decided it was paramount that we avoided using any parabens in our products to minimise the risk our consumers face when using our products.
+With this in mind, the team here at dandi London decided it was paramount that we avoided using any parabens in our products to minimise the risk our consumers face when using our products.

 Addressing the issue!

 So the real issue we want to address is whether exposure to parabens is likely to increase your risk of breast cancer?
 Scientific research suggests that parabens may be able to interfere with the natural hormone, oestrogen.
 High levels of oestrogen increase our risk of breast cancer, mainly because oestrogen encourages a high rate of cell division, increasing the possibility of mutations occurring, including those that lead to breast cancer.